 Performance Measures.

-If or LPHAs funded as Fiscal Agents for Regional Partnerships Regional Partnership complete fewer than 75% of the planned activities in its approved work plan for two consecutive calendar quarters in one state fiscal year, LPHA or Fiscal Agent shall not be eligible to receive funding under this Program Element during the next state fiscal year.
+If LPHA or LPHAs funded as Fiscal Agents for Regional Partnerships complete and submit to OHA fewer than 75% of the planned deliverables in its approved Section 1 and/or Section 2 work plan for the funding period, LPHA or Fiscal Agent shall not be eligible to receive funding under this Program Element during the next funding period.
+The deliverables will be mutually agreed upon prior to OHA approval of the Section 1 and/or Section 2 work plan.

 Attachment 1